-When I use this for a marketing client I walk them through the stages and we brainstorm all the places they may come into contact with their ideal customer at each stage and how we need to show up and what the message is.
+When I use this for a marketing client, I walk them through the stages.
+We brainstorm all the places they may come into contact with their ideal customer at each stage and how we need to show up.
+Then we figure out what the message needs to be in order to answer the questions they have at that particular stage.
 That makes it very simple to fill a customer journey with engagements that speak to the ideal customer.
 You can do the same with your employee journey.
 Here’s what that might look like:

 - Employer branding

 - Your core message